Oromo–Somali clashes: 2017

 On 20 April 2017 the Oromia and Somali states of Ethiopia have signed an agreement to peacefully solve disputes.
 The agreement was brokered by the federal government of Ethiopia.
 Both regional states agreed to enforce the results of the referendum of 2005.
 It was recognised further administrative decisions needed to be taken on a further 157 Kebeles on the border between both regions.
-In spite of this agreement clashes erupted in September 2017, killing hundreds of the Oromo ethnicity and some on Somali side.
+In spite of this agreement clashes erupted in September 2017, killing hundreds of the Somali ethnicity and some on Oromo side.

 The regional special police of both states, called the Liyu in the Somali region and the Liyu Hail of Oromia state, have been accused of being behind many of the atrocities.